Where next Sydney freaks?

 1 Why this cannot last

-My main beef is that I can’t imagine the next cohort of Inner West cohort will be able to keep generating all the weirdness that makes it worthwhile, because they are too busy working multiple jobs to pay the rent.
+My main beef is that I can’t imagine the next cohort of Inner West residents will be able to keep generating all the weirdness that makes it worthwhile because they are too busy working multiple jobs to pay the rent.
 The inner west is too expensive now, and only getting more so.
 The average age of the suburb is increasing.
-It is getting real hard to survive here if you are young, or an immigrant, or basically if you don’t have parent footing your bills.
+It is getting really hard to survive here if you are young, or an immigrant, or basically if you don’t have parents footing your bills.

 This is a bit outdated now, but check out this 2016 land value map and watch the waves of property value increase crashing down upon little old Marrickville.